-- 6. All events subsequent to the date of the financial statements and for which U.S. GAAP requires adjustment or disclosure have been adjusted or disclosed. - 7.
+- 6. All events subsequent to the date of the financial statements, and for which U.S. GAAP requires adjustment or disclosure, have been adjusted or disclosed. - 7.
 The effects of all known actual or possible litigation and claims have been accounted for and disclosed in accordance with U.S. GAAP. - 8.
 Arrangements involving restrictions on cash balances have been properly disclosed. - 9.
-We believe that the actuarial assumptions and methods used to measure postretirement benefits and costs for financial accounting purposes are appropriate in the circumstances. - 10.
-We have no direct or indirect, legal or moral, obligation for any debt of any organization, public or private, that is not disclosed in the financial statements. - 11.
+We agree with the findings of specialists in evaluating the accrued postretirement benefits and have adequately considered the qualifications of the specialists in determining the amounts and disclosures used in the financial statements and underlying accounting records.
+We did not give or cause any instruction to be given to specialists with respect to the values or amounts derived in an attempt to bias their work, and we are not otherwise aware of any matters that have had an effect on the independence or objectivity of the specialists. - 10.
+The net pension liability as of May 31, 2017 and 2016, was actuarially determined by the New York State & Local Retirement System, and subject to audit by KPMG LLP for the verification of employer allocations as of and for the years ended March 31, 2016 and 2015.
+Management believes that the actuarial methods and assumptions used in the 2016 and 2015 calculations of net pension liability were reasonable, and the related calculations were accurate and in accordance with U.S. GAAP. - 11.
+We have no direct or indirect, legal or moral, obligation for any debt of any organization, public, or private, that is not disclosed in the financial statements. - 12.
 We have complied with all aspects of contractual agreements that would have a material effect on the financial statements in the event of noncompliance.
-In connection therewith, we specifically represent that we are responsible for determining that we are not subject to the requirements of the Single Audit Act and U.S. Office of Management and Budget Circular No. A-133 because we have not received, expended, or otherwise been the beneficiary of the required amount of federal awards during the period of these audits. - 12.
-We have no knowledge of any uncorrected misstatements in the financial statements. - 13.
-Effective June 1, 2015, the Authority adopted GASB Statement No. 68, Accounting and Financial Reporting for Pensions.
-The primary objective of this statement is to improve accounting and financial reporting by state and local governments for pensions.
-It also improves information provided by state and local governmental employers about financial support for pensions that is provided by other entities.
-This statement replaces the requirements of Statements No. 25, Financial Reporting for Defined Benefit Pension Plans and Note Disclosures for Defined Contribution Plans, and No. 50, Pension Disclosures, as they relate to pension plans that are administered through trusts or equivalent arrangements (hereafter jointly referred to as trusts) that meet certain criteria.
-The requirements of Statements No. 25 and No. 50 remain applicable to pension plans that are not administered through trusts covered by the scope of this statement.
+In connection therewith, we specifically represent that we are responsible for determining that we are not subject to the requirements of the Single Audit Act because we have not received, expended or otherwise been the beneficiary of the required amount of federal awards during the period of this audit. - 13.
+We have no knowledge of any uncorrected misstatements in the financial statements. - 14.
+We have not completed the process of evaluating the effect that will result from adopting the guidance in GASB Statements No. 74, No. 75, and No. 80 to No. 84, as discussed in Note 9 to the financial statements.
+The Authority is, therefore, unable to disclose the effect that adopting the guidance of these GASB Statements will have on its net position and the changes in net position when such guidance is adopted.